-At The Data Incubator we run a free eight week data science fellowship to help our Fellows land industry jobs.
-We love Fellows with diverse academic backgrounds that go beyond what companies traditionally think of when hiring data scientists.
+At The Data Incubator we run a free eight-week Data Science Fellowship Program to help our Fellows land industry jobs.
+We love Fellows with diverse academic backgrounds that go beyond what companies traditionally think of when hiring Data Scientists.
 Brian was a Fellow in our spring cohort who landed a job with one of our hiring partners, Capital One, after completing his postdoc at Columbia and NYU.
-Here’s his story:

 What do you think you got out of The Data Incubator?